ael-maalem/abdennacerelmaalem.github.io/_posts/2020-07-05-spring-bean-scopes-and-autowiring.md

     ![Output]({{ "/assets/img/sample/Autowiring/output-1.png" | relative_url }})

-    As a result, we have the same address memory for both object: `Service1`,  `Service2`.
+    As a result, we have the same memory address for both objects: `Service1`,  `Service2`.
     > `Singleton` scope is the default scope of Spring.

-    >Some developers have a misunderstanding between Singleton in java and in spring:
+    >The difference between Singleton in java and in spring:

        ![Singleton Java Vs Singleton Spring]({{ "/assets/img/sample/Autowiring/Singleton-Java-Vs-Spring.png" | relative_url }})

    2. **Prototype**:

-       It gives us a unique bean per request or reference(`getbean()`) and it is opposite of singleton scope.
+       It gives us a unique bean per request or reference(`getbean()`) and it is the opposite of singleton scope.

        `AppConfig.class`: